LIONS FOUNDATION OF CANADA DOG GUIDES

 While wearing disposable gloves, place the sample in a container and store it somewhere dark and cool.
 Keep it as far away from food and people as possible and wash your hands after collecting and storing the sample.

-The vet will examine your cat and perform fecal tests.
+The veterinarian will examine your cat and perform fecal tests.
 It’s also important to communicate any signs or symptoms of worms you’ve noticed.
 If your cat has worms, the veterinarian will prescribe medication.

 It’s usually very easy to treat worms.
-Once your veterinarian has identified the specific culprit, you can administer the right deworming medication to get rid of that type of worm.
+Once the veterinarian has identified the specific culprit, you can administer the right deworming medication to get rid of that type of worm.

-Moving forward, you can consider broad-spectrum medication that can function as both a preventative solution and cure for various internal parasites.
+Moving forward, you can consider broad-spectrum medication that can function as both a preventative solution and treatment for various internal parasites.